Cyberg7tech/All-in-one-Ai-platform/README.md

    create policy "Users can read own row" on content_creations for select using (auth.uid() = user_id);

-   -- Enable Realtime
-   alter publication supabase_realtime add table content_creations;
    ```

-   > - **For Content Writer tool, we are enabling Supabase Realtime (last line of the script)**
    > - For all the tables, we enable the RLS policy by default with necessary permissions as mentioned in the script.

 5. **Sync Supabase Types:**